mhalvers/RBRproc/README.md

 % lag conductivity by 0.33 seconds (2 scans at 6 Hz) to reduce salinity spiking profile = alignRBR(profile,'Conductivity',-2/6);

-% interactive function to choose start and end points of profile profile = trimRBR(profile);

 % Identify scans when the descent rate and deceleration were such that
 % hydrodynamic wake may have contaminated the data, and flag with NaN.